 Lock screen covers the whole screen and displays current date and time, network and power status, plus notifications of Microsoft-provided Modern UI/Metro apps by default.
-To move on to user sign-in screen (aka Welcome screen), click or tap anywhere on Lock screen, or press a key on keyboard.
+To move on to user sign-in screen (aka Welcome screen), click or tap anywhere on the Lock screen, or press a key on the keyboard.

-Personalizing Lock screen in Windows 8 and 8.1
+Personalizing Lock screen in Windows 8, 8.1 and 10

 Click Change PC settings in the bottom part of the bar.

-In Windows 8, PC settings Modern UI/Metro app opens in Personalize tab.
+In Windows 8, PC settings Modern UI/Metro app opens in the Personalize tab.
 On the right, Lock screen tab is already active.

 In Windows 8.1, click PC & devices tab on the left and then Lock screen tab opens.

 In Windows 10's Settings app, click or tap Personalization and open the Lock screen tab from the left.